HarllonCS/NewsWebsite/README.md

 OBS.: As I save projects on GitHub, I also update the list.

-# Web Project: News Website
+## Web Project: News Website
 The idea of this site is to present news of events that circulate in the world.
-The user will be able to insert his e-mail if he wants this news to be delivered to his inbox.
+The user will be able to register his e-mail if he wants this news to be delivered to his inbox.